lensesio/kafka-connect-smt/InsertFieldTimestampHeaders.md

 ## Description

-Got it, here's the revised text with just the paragraph:

----

 This Kafka Connect Single Message Transform (SMT) facilitates the insertion of date and time components (year, month, day, hour, minute, second) as headers into Kafka messages using a timestamp field within the message payload.
 The timestamp field can be in various valid formats, including long integers, strings, or date objects.
 The timestamp field